 - Suitability - RLUSD is most suitable for (a) institutions seeking to make and receive payments, and (b) passive users seeking exposure to USD in an onchain format.

 RLUSD is backed by US treasury bills and government money market funds.
-Reserves are held in segregated accounts by regulated custodians, primarily BNY Mellon.
-They will likely remain protected from a potential bankruptcy of the issuer.
+Reserves are held in segregated accounts by the Bank of New York Mellon.

-RLUSD is issued by Standard Custody & Trust Company, which was founded in 2018 by Arthur Britto and David Schwartz.
-Both founders were also the initial developers of the XRP Ledger.
+RLUSD is issued by Standard Custody & Trust Company, founded in 2018 by Arthur Britto and David Schwartz.
+The company is managed by Jack McDonald as CEO.

-This factor evaluates censorship resistance using indicators like regulatory oversight, asset custody, and governance controls.
+This factor evaluates decentralization using indicators such as regulatory oversight, asset custody, governance controls, and more.

-The issuer publishes monthly attestations of reserves from an independent accounting firm.
-However, it does not specify redemption timelines in RLUSD's terms of use.
+The issuer publishes monthly attestations of reserves from an independent accounting firm, and submits audited financial statements to the regulator.